Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Conclusion

 The ASRF model calculates the expectation of credit losses conditional on a realisation of the single systematic risk factor, which is interpreted as describing the state of the economy, in order to assess regulatory capital charges.
 Substituting credit losses incurred into the ASRF model, we solve for realisations of the single systematic risk factor generating a time series of the prevailing state of the Australian economy since the implementation of Basel~II.
 Its moderately strong correlation with the time series of real GDP growth supports a favourable assessment of the ASRF model for the purposes of capital allocation, performance attribution and risk monitoring.
-Since the depths of the financial crisis of 2007--09 were reached after the implementation of Basel~II, our empirical analysis reveals that the economic shock initiated by the recent crisis propagated through the Australian banking system inflicting credit losses incurred, on average, once every five years.
-Then, substituting provisions set aside for absorbing expected credit losses and capital held against unexpected credit losses into the ASRF model, and translating realisations of the single systematic risk factor into distances to default, we measure the level of capitalisation of the major Australian banks.
-In aggregate, they have maintained a capital base that is consistent with credit ratings, between A and AA, issued by external rating agencies.
-Reverse stress testing, too, reveals that the major banks were adequately capitalised to absorb a substantially more severe shock than the one imparted by the financial crisis.
-Our fundamental assessment of the impact of the recent crisis on the credit portfolios of the major banks differs markedly from the stock market's assessment, which we argue is biased by the overreaction of market participants gripped by fear at the depths of the crisis.
+Since the depths of the financial crisis of 2007--09 were reached after the implementation of Basel~II, our empirical analysis reveals that the economic shock initiated by the crisis imparted a mild stress on the Australian banking sector.
+Then, substituting provisions set aside for absorbing expected credit losses and capital held against unexpected credit losses into the ASRF model, and translating realisations of the single systematic risk factor into distance-to-default, we measure the level of capitalisation of the major Australian banks.
+In aggregate, they have maintained a capital base that is reflective of the strong credit ratings issued by external rating agencies.
+Reverse stress testing, too, reveals that the major banks were adequately capitalised to absorb a substantially more severe shock than the one imparted by the recent crisis.
+Our fundamental assessment of the impact of the financial crisis on the credit portfolios of the major banks differs markedly from the stock market's assessment, which we argue is biased by the overreaction of market participants gripped by fear at the depths of the crisis.